gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

 # Important

 - All API calls in homework 8 should be asynchronous.
 If we see the "hourglass", you will get a point deduction for non-async behavior. [@604](https://piazza.com/class/jptzz79d354gb?cid=604).
+- Animating from detail view to results view [@637](https://piazza.com/class/jptzz79d354gb?cid=637).
+  - It's not exactly clear from the video, but is the results view reloading when the details view slides out and the results view comes back in?
+I'm making this assumption because if the results were still cached and just removed from the DOM, the results would come back instantly without the need for a progress bar, no?
+  - t is implementation based.
+You should show a progress bar if the results are not yet on the page, if you have the results the progress bar will not be seen.
+- Image, Facebook share and ebay links in a new tab
+- Carousel Yes, that is why even the first image has a left arrow.
+Think of it as a circular list [@689](https://piazza.com/class/jptzz79d354gb?cid=689).
+- It is implementation based.
+You should show a progress bar if the results are not yet on the page, if you have the results the progress bar will not be seen [@637](https://piazza.com/class/jptzz79d354gb?cid=637).

 # Not Understood